The Amazing Moringa Tree

 chickens and eggs!

-Lifting Up Haiti is teaming up with our friends Jen Wride and Bonne Terre Haiti for an exciting project.
+Lifting Up Hope has teamed up with our friends Jen Wride and Bonne Terre Haiti for an exciting project.
 It combines delivering a highly nutritious product to a needy local community while performing a valuable moringa animal research study!

-Chickens and feed will be purchased to start the project.
+Chickens and feed have been purchased to start the project.
 Eggs that are produced will be donated to feed 150 orphans at the local orphanage as well as to a maternal child health birthing program for pregnant and new moms.
 We anticipate about 1200 eggs per month!
 That’s a lot of eggs!!!

 Some of the chickens will be fed dried moringa leaf powder in chicken feed to see if it improves the size and weight and production of eggs.
 If successful, this would have long-term implications for better chicken production in Haiti.